HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_improvements.md

 ### Translations
 <!-- Required -->

-*Does this milestone involve delivering any content that needs translation?*
+Does this deliverable involve delivering any content that needs translation?

-TODO

-*If so, when will English-language content be locked?
-Then when will translation be started and completed?*

-TODO
+- **Static site contents:** The contents of the static site should either be translated as part of this deliverable _or_ tickets should be created to track that outstanding work as part of a translation backlog.

 ### Services going into PROD for the first time
 <!-- Required -->

 This can include services going into PROD behind a feature flag that is not turned on.

-1. TODO
+1. **Translation process:** Depending on the translation process that is developed as part of this deliverable, we _may_ adopt a new system that enables open source contributors to provide translations, such as [Crowdin](https://crowdin.com/)
+3. **Feedback mechanism:** Depending on our approach to collecting feedback as part of this deliverable, we _may_ adopt a new survey tool, such as [Medallia](https://www.medallia.com/), or re-use an existing survey tool like [Microsoft forms](https://www.microsoft.com/en-us/microsoft-365/online-surveys-polls-quizzes)

 ### Services being integrated in PROD for the first time
 <!-- Required -->

-Are there multiple services that are being connected for the first time in PROD?
+_Are there multiple services that are being connected for the first time in PROD?_

-1. TODO
+1. **Static site + translation process:** This deliverable involves connecting our translation process to the repo for the static site and allowing site visitors to view that using our [internationalization framework](https://nextjs.org/docs/pages/building-your-application/routing/internationalization)
+2. **Static site + feedback mechanism:** This deliverable involves embedding a feedback mechanism on our static site so that site visitors can submit feedback without leaving the site.

 ### Data being shared publicly for the first time
 <!-- Required -->

-Are there any fields being shared publicly that have never been shared in PROD before?
+_Are there any fields being shared publicly that have never been shared in PROD before?_

-1. TODO
+1. This deliverable will not be exposing any new fields from production data in grants.gov, but it will be sharing summary-level information about the user research conducted by Huge for the first time.

 ### Security considerations
 <!-- Required -->

-Does this milestone expose any new attack vectors or expand the attack surface of the product?
+_Does this deliverable expose any new attack vectors or expand the attack surface of the product?_

+1. TODO

-If so, how are we addressing these risks?
+_If so, how are we addressing these risks?_

 1. TODO